Reopening visitor attractions during the Covid-19 pandemic

 In order to keep different households and support bubbles safely apart while enjoying their time at your visitor attraction.
 Implementing a one way system throughout the site is a simple way to make sure that everyone can enjoy every part of your attraction.

 When designing a one way system, you will need to look at a floor plan of your entire site in order to identify any areas that may turn into pinch points if too many people enter at one time.
 One you have worked out your pathways, you will need to invest in instructional signage that visitors can follow while on-site.

-"Where historic parks, gardens and archaeological sites are open to the public, it may be necessary to create new visitor routes and one-way systems, to aid social distancing.
-Ideally these should be temporary and fully reversible."- Department for Business, Energy & Industrial Strategy and Department for Digital, Culture, Media & Sport (May 2020)
+'Where historic parks, gardens and archaeological sites are open to the public, it may be necessary to create new visitor routes and one-way systems, to aid social distancing.
+Ideally these should be temporary and fully reversible.'- Department for Business, Energy & Industrial Strategy and Department for Digital, Culture, Media & Sport (May 2020)

-You may wish to enforce the use of masks from all visitors (with exceptions for people with medical reasons for not doing so, and/or children) to ensure that viruses cannot spread easily in areas that are not well ventilated.
+You may be required to enforce the use of masks from all visitors (with exceptions for people with medical reasons for not doing so, and/or children) to ensure that viruses cannot spread easily in areas that are not well ventilated.
 UK POS has professionally-designed ‘Face Coverings Required’ posters in A1, A2, A3 and A4 sizes that are ideal for use in pavement signs, snap frames or simply to be pinned or taped to walls around your visitor attraction.